PizzaWunsch/OutlookFileDrag/Readme.md

 ﻿# Outlook File Drag

-*Drag and drop Outlook items as files into any application*
+*Drag and drop Outlook items as files into any application (Log4Net Fix)*

 ## Read This First!